 The University of Sydney is a leading, comprehensive teaching and research university with a national and global reputation for excellence in research.
 Our commitment to compliance with research-related regulation is critical to maintaining that reputation.
 The University receives a significant level of funding from both Commonwealth and State funding bodies.
 Funding agreements require that institutions and their researchers understand and commit to comply with their research-related regulatory obligations.

 The University is a signatory to the Australian Code for the Responsible Conduct of Research (the National Code), developed by the National Health and Medical Research Council (NHMRC), in partnership with the Australian Research Council (ARC) and Universities Australia.

 The purpose of the ACRCR is to guide institutions and researchers in responsible research practices, in particular it:

 - assists researchers, administrators and the community with how to manage departures from best research practice.

 The National Code is written specifically for universities and other public sector research institutions.
 However, all organisations involved in research will be encouraged to incorporate it as far as possible in their operating environments.
 The National Code is also a reference for people outside the research community who require information on the standards expected in responsible conduct of research within Australia.

 The University Code

-Research at the University is also governed by the University of Sydney Code of Conduct for Responsible Research Practice and Guidelines for Dealing with Allegations of Research Misconduct (the University Code).
+Research at the University is also governed by the University of Sydney Research Code of Conduct 2013 (the University Code).
 The Code establishes a framework of responsible research practice and conduct and it applies to all researchers who are defined as ‘staff members and students carrying out research under the imprimatur of the University’.

 The National Statement